omeka/classic-enduser/docs/Content/Items.md

 Make sure you click the "Save Changes" button when you are happy with your edits.

-Delete an Item
+Delete an item
 ----------------------------------------------------------------

 You may delete any item from the `admin/items` page by clicking the "Delete" link found below the title.
 You will be asked to confirm this action.

 You may also delete an item by editing the item, then clicking the "Delete" button, found to the right of the page under the link to "View Public Page".

-Batch Editing & Deleting
+Batch editing & deleting
 -------------------------------------------------------------------------------------------

 -   Click the "Items" tab from the Dashboard or admin screen (`admin/items`).